cnrancher/docs/content/os/v1.x/cn/installation/configuration/_index.md

 When you create a RancherOS instance on AWS, for example, you can optionally provide cloud-config passed in the `user-data` field.
 Inside the RancherOS instance, cloud-init process will retrieve the cloud-config content through its AWS cloud-config data source, which simply extracts the content of user-data received by the VM instance.
 If the file starts with "`#cloud-config`", cloud-init will interpret that file as a cloud-config file.
 If the file starts with `#!<interpreter>` (e.g., `#!/bin/sh`), cloud-init will simply execute that file.
 You can place any configuration commands in the file as scripts.

 A cloud-config file uses the YAML format.
 YAML is easy to understand and easy to parse.
-For more information on YAML, please 了解更多 at the [YAML site](http://www.yaml.org/start.html).
+For more information on YAML, please read more at the [YAML site](http://www.yaml.org/start.html).
 The most important formatting principle is indentation or whitespace.
 This indentation indicates relationships of the items to one another.
 If something is indented more than the previous line, it is a sub-item of the top item that is less indented.

 Example: Notice how both are indented underneath `ssh_authorized_keys`.